bbsBayes/bbsBayes/README.md

                                      jags_data = jags_data)
 ```
 By default, this function generates estimates for the continent (i.e., survey-wide) and for the individual strata.
 However, the user can also select summaries for composite regions (regions made up of collections of strata), such as countries, provinces/states, Bird Conservation Regions, etc.
+For display, the posterior medians are used for annual indices (instead of the posterior means) due to the asymetrical distributions caused by the log-linear retransformation.

 ``` r
 indices <- generate_regional_indices(jags_mod = jags_mod,